Mech-Elites: Illuminating the Mechanic Space of GVGAI: Results

 \subsubsection{Plants}

 After 500 iterations, 31 out of 128 possible cells were filled for the Constrained MAP-Elites matrix of Plants, with 14 cells containing an elite map.
 The average fitness across all cells was 0.3993.
-Figure \ref{fig:plants_levels} displays $4$ elites of varying dimensions.
+Figure \ref{fig:plants_levels} displays four elites of varying dimensions.
 The mean and mode are calculated to be $3.93$ and $5$ respectively.
 The map with the least dimensionality showcased just $1$ mechanic.
 The map with the most mechanic-dimensionality contained $6$ out of the $7$ possible mechanics.

 Unlike any of the other elites of any other game, the representative least dimensional elite of Plants contains a single mechanic, which happens to be one that causes the player to lose the game.
 Based on the game rules, it is not possible to win this level no matter what actions the player does, as the zombies will spawn several tiles to the right of the villager and inevitably collide with it.
+We think that the algorithm optimized the zombie spawner placement such that it takes almost $T_{survival}$ before losing which will also allow the idle agent to pass almost all its trials.
 The elite with the most activated dimensions, on the other hand, was possible to win.
 The triggered mechanics guarantee that a player could encounter most of the mechanics in the game during play.